serendeepia/serendeepia.github.io/_success_stories/2018-10-26-exception_spotting.md

 title: Exception spotting
 ---

-An international startup in experiences marketing with new technologies wanted to create a real time live event in a main square of a city to spot the people who wear less common clothes.
-We developed all the Artificial Intelligence algorithms to detect people in real time in videos and to classify their clothes in different categories.
+An international agency that creates physical experiences with cutting-edge digital technologies wanted to create a real-time live event in a main square of a big city to automatically spot the people who wear less common clothes.
+Taking advantage of our experience in Artificial Vision, we developed all the AI algorithms to visually detect people in real-time and to classify their clothes in different categories.
+A leading shoes and apparel brand was able to create great impact with this urban interactive experience designed to spot the coolest potential customers for their outfit.